abramhindle/ttwl-cli-saveedit/README.md

     function which writes out *just* customizations to a file, which could then be imported via a different arg/util?
 Probably not -- I think I'd probably just content myself with copy-from-another-char, but something to think about.
+  - Expose symmetry chance to CLI arg
+  - I'd kind of like to do custom weighting on facial accessory randomization.
+I personally tend to prefer being able to see the character's face to having it covered up...
 - Would be nice to have some enchantment-setting functions in here.
 - Redo how we handle serial editing in `datalib.py`; it's super inefficient as-is
 - Might be nice to pull some common item-handling argparse options into `cli_common.py`.